The PDF Converter comes with comprehensive watermarking facilities. However, sometimes a watermark may not be displayed.

 The most common reason for this is that by default watermarks are displayed in the background, behind the document's content.
 In most cases this is not a problem as the content of most documents is largely transparent.
 However this is not the case for PowerPoint presentations or scanned content.

 The solution is to change the z-order of the watermark to a positive value to make sure it is displayed in front of the content.
 When using the Web Services interface this is a simple matter of settings the appropriate property.
-However, when using the SharePoint User interface (watermark on open/update), you may need to switch to our XML based watermarking syntax.
-For workflows, you can change the placement of the watermark by changing the 'Background' portion to 'Foreground'.
+However, when using the SharePoint User interface (watermark on open/update), you may need to switch to our XML based watermarking syntax when using a software version older than 10.0.
+For workflows, and newer versions of our software, you can change the placement of the watermark by changing the appropriate option from 'Background' to 'Foreground'.

 A simple example is displayed below: